hajee-78/Az-3-Tier-byLB/README.md

 # Azure-3-Tier-Stack
-This repository helps to build 3-tier architecture in Azure using HCL Terraform
+This repository helps to build a 3-tier architecture in Azure using HCL Terraform.